 Summary

-OCR accuracy varies dramatically by document type, ranging from 95-99% on clean printed text to 60-75% on difficult cursive handwriting.
-Understanding these benchmarks is essential for realistic project planning.
+OCR accuracy varies dramatically by document type.
+Clean printed text is much easier than historical material, degraded scans, or difficult cursive handwriting.
+Understanding these differences is essential for realistic project planning.

 Key Takeaways: